Kira0096/CGATTACK/README.md

 # CGAttack
-Official repository for CVPR 2022 paper **Boosting Black-Box Attack with Partially Transferred Conditional Adversarial Distribution**
+Official repository for CVPR 2022 paper **Boosting Black-Box Attack with Partially Transferred Conditional Adversarial Distribution**.

 This project is developed based on Python 3.6.

 ## Install prerequisites